About The Maritime Music Directory International

 Kurt Niedrauer contributed extensively to the data input for both the Mark I and Mark II versions of this web site.

-Organic Arts is a registered 501c3 educational, non-profit and tax exempt organization, based in Milwaukee, Wisconsin.
-It is an affiliate member of Folk Alliance International.
+The Maritime Music Directory International, Ltd is a registered 501(c)(3) educational, non-profit and tax exempt organization, based in Racine, Wisconsin.
 You can donate to the MMDI here.